Boston Grammar School: School Houses

-Gannock – (red), William Gannock was the Mayor of Boston at the time the school was built on its current site in 1567.
-Head of House: Miss Christine Abrams;
+Gannock – William Gannock was the Mayor of Boston at the time the school was built on its current site in 1567.

-Parry – (green), John Parry the Liberal MP for Boston who in 1875 gave a gold medal to the scholar of the year.
+Parry – Thomas Parry the Liberal MP for Boston who in 1875 gave a gold medal to the scholar of the year.
 This medal is still awarded to the student who attains the best A-level results each year.
-Head of House: Miss Louise Brown.

 Beast Mart

 Beast Mart is an annual half-day holiday, awarded to boys to commemorate the annual cattle market that took place traditionally in the school yard (the Beast Yard).
 The Beast Mart declaration takes place one day in December each year.
 The Council Chief Executive (in place of the historical Town Clerk) reads the declaration of the Beast Mart and the Mayor requests that the headmaster give the school a half-day holiday.
 The head of school then leads three cheers to the King and the Mayor calling "hip, hip, hip!"